LLNL/RAJA/docs/index.rst

 The best way to communicate with us is via our email list: ``raja-dev@llnl.gov``

-You are also welcome to join our `Google Group <https://groups.google.com/forum/#!forum/raja-users>`_

 A brief description of how to start a contribution to RAJA can be found in :ref:`contributing-label`.